 This is mostly an opera blog.
+I am generally looking for the full theatrical experience.

 M&self went to see a show here in SF a couple weeks ago, "Here Lies Jenny."
 Sort of a staged song-cycle of Berthold Brecht music, with dancing, developed by and starring Bebe Neuwirth.
 Beautiful and moving and very dark.
 On our way out of the theater I stopped by the soundboard and asked the sound guy, "were the singers miked?"
 He said yes, and "if you could tell, I'm not doing my job."--bc